TexasEscapes.com

 Andrew (Andy) Coots was my mother's (Charlotte Laverne Coots) great-grandfather and he and his brothers are listed among the first landowners in the Republic of Texas -- having first owned land in counties in Northeast Texas and then moved south and west to Katemcy.
 Andy's wife, a woman not 5 foot tall, often sat by the door of their small wood cabin with a hatchet to protect the family from Chief Katemoczy's warriors.
 Andy's son Charles Coots married a member from Chief Katemoczy's tribe -- her name was Lara Bell Watts.
 Charles and Lara were my mother's grandparents.
 Several of our relatives are buried in the cemetary at Katemcy and at the cemetary in Brady, Texas.
 The treaty with Comanche Chief Ketemoczy was signed around "1847"-- not "1947" as you list.
 Thank you. - Kim LaRocca, February 03, 2006

-Where to Stay - Katemcy, Texas Area Hotels
+Katemcy, Texas Area Hotels > Fredericksburg Hotels

 • Mason County Texas 1907 Postal map

-Mason County Texas 1907 Postal map showing Katemcy
+Mason County, Texas 1907 Postal map showing Katemcy

 (Above "S" in "MASON")